 Seek a registered well driller to plug the following well types:

 - Wells where water is seeping around the casing

 - Wells which produce gas

 - Wells where pumping equipment is difficult to remove

 Cost varies depending on well depth, casing diameter, and the amount of plugging material required.
 Having an old well plugged at the same time a new well is being drilled or when connecting to a municipal water supply can reduce costs.

 Steps to plug a water well

-- Contact Kalamazoo County Environmental Health Division to request a copy of the water well and pump record (if available).
+- Contact Kalamazoo County Environmental Health to request a copy of the water well and pump record (if available).
 The well driller files this record after completing the well.
 It provides information such as the well depth, casing diameter and depth of static water.
 Check out the historical water well records at Wellogic.